natelaclaire/cis338/syllabus.md

 Participation in this course requires that you have access to high speed internet.
 This is especially critical for accessing online resources.

-*Brightspace* is a content management system that provides the interactive interface for students to access course materials, communicate with instructors and other students, and to upload homework assignments.
+_Brightspace_ is a content management system that provides the interactive interface for students to access course materials, communicate with instructors and other students, and to upload homework assignments.
 The Brightspace site includes the syllabus as well as other course materials.
 If you have technical issues with Brightspace, consult the Student Tech Hub at (207) 621-3123 or <https://uma.edu/thehub>, or contact the UMS IT Helpdesk at 1-800-696-4357.

 ## Student Responsibilities

-Students are responsible for watching and reading the assigned material available in Brightspace, performing the activities in the video tutorial, and submitting Homework Assignments and Discussion Assignments on or before the due date.
+Students are responsible for reading the assigned material, performing the activities in the tutorial, and reviewing any supplementary materials available in Brightspace.

+Expect to work an average of two to three hours per credit hour each week on class preparation and completion of assigned work in addition to your time spent in class or watching recorded class videos.
+This may vary on any particular week depending on class workload.

+It is the students' responsibility to submit Homework Assignments on or before the due date.
-Students may upload late homework assignments and discussion assignments for two weeks with

-*a ten (10) -point deduction for each week*
+Students may upload late homework assignments with _a ten-point deduction for each week_ late.

-After two weeks, the homework/discussion assignment will no longer be accepted and a grade of "0" will be posted to the gradebook.

-Graded assignments are due on Saturday at midnight of the week they are assigned.
-Assignments are graded on the following Sunday or Monday.
-Students should review feedback before starting the next assignment.

 ## Course Outline